The BONEMORE study

-A study that compares the effects of two training methods for bone health.
-The study runs from 2021 – 2023.
+A clinical trial where we compare the effects of two training methods on bone strength and other important outcome measures for health.
+The study was carried out in 2021 to 2023.

 Äldre kvinna med vitt hår som ler och lyfter gröna hantlar